Understanding The Psychology Of Love

 Romantic Love Is Comprised Of Three Different Parts

-Nevertheless, according to Very Well Mind, one psychologist who has studied romantic love believes that it contains three specific elements: attachment, care, and intimacy.
+One theory of romantic love states that it contains three specific elements: attachment, care, and intimacy.
 Each of the foregoing parts is considered to impact the depth, quality, and often the longevity of love and various romantic relationships.
 Therefore, if one or more elements are out of balance with the other, the imbalance can create the groundwork for problems within a relationship.

 A healthy degree of attachment is to be expected in any relationship, especially a romantic one.
 Many people who are in love with each other enjoy each other's company.
 They want to share their lives with one another, grow together, and make memories.
 Attachment in a loving, romantic relationship can also be viewed as the feeling which fuels the sensation of missing someone or craving their company.